In this article:

 Composition

 Study the scene and choose the best point of view to separate the main subject from other elements in the frame.
-Finding the right spot may be simply a matter of spending a few minutes walking around the location.
+Finding the right spot may be simply walking around the location for a few minutes.
 Look at your landscape from all possible viewpoints, move left, right, up, or down and try using different elements in the foreground.
-Take a few test shots, if necessary, until you are happy with your angle and frame.
+If necessary, take a few test shots until you are happy with your angle and frame.

 Technique.

-Especially long exposure is beneficial in removing details from the sky or the water, as is the case with the following image.
+A long exposure is especially beneficial for removing details from the sky or the water, as is the case with the following image.

 Editing.

-Hiding distracting elements during editing can be achieved either by removing them physically or by blending those elements with the background.
+Hiding distracting elements during editing can be achieved by physically removing or blending them with the background.

 2. Contrast and Luminance.

-You probably know that the brighter areas in a photo always draw the eye of the viewer.
+You probably know that the brighter areas in a photo always draw the viewer’s eye.
 Zones of heavy contrast do the same.
 This fact also means we can influence the viewer to look at a particular photo zone by creating a tonal difference (luminance) between the subject and the background.

 (Guy, 2019)

-What I mean here is that by increasing the contrast between the edges of the subject and its background, we can improve the impact in the frame.
-You can do this in 2 ways: by differentiating the luminance or by introducing other types of contrast – colour contrast, sharp/soft, etc., depending on the photo.
+What I mean here is that increasing the contrast between the edges of the subject and its background can improve its impact on the frame.
+Depending on the photo, you can do this in two ways: by differentiating the luminance or by introducing other types of contrast—colour contrast, sharp/soft, etc.

 Enhancing the subject of the photo